noahehall/theBookOfNoah/linux/cmdline.md

           - label: defines the location to branch to
             - can be up to 7 chars in length
             - if the label parameter is omitted, the branch command proceeds to the end of the script
+            - you can branch to any label whether before/after a given cmd
+              - i.e. create a looping effect
       - deletion notes
         - using two text patterns
           - sed '/first/,/second/d' blah.txt